viscruocco/curl/docs/libcurl/curl_ws_send.md

 # FLAGS

-## CURLWS_TEXT

-The buffer contains text data.
-Note that this makes a difference to WebSocket but libcurl itself does not make any verification of the content or precautions that you actually send valid UTF-8 content.

-## CURLWS_BINARY

-This is binary data.

-## CURLWS_CONT

-This is not the final fragment of the message, which implies that there is another fragment coming as part of the same message where this bit is not set.

-## CURLWS_CLOSE

-Close this transfer.

-## CURLWS_PING

-This is a ping.

-## CURLWS_PONG

-This is a pong.
+Supports all flags documented in curl_ws_meta(3) and additionally the following flags.

 ## CURLWS_OFFSET

-The provided data is only a partial fragment and there is more coming in a following call to *curl_ws_send()*.
-When sending only a piece of the fragment like this, the *fragsize* must be provided with the total expected fragment size in the first call and it needs to be zero in subsequent calls.
+The provided data is only a partial frame and there is more coming in a following call to *curl_ws_send()*.
+When sending only a piece of the frame like this, the *fragsize* must be provided with the total expected frame size in the first call and must be zero in all subsequent calls.

 # %PROTOCOLS%